 We have all seen it before.
 A friend tells you to check out his new site.
-He or she is talking about big dreams for the future, about all the plans and even about the goals of making money.
-Couple of weeks later you see the same friend, ask him or her about how the new project is doing, and you hear that same old excuse of not having had enough time to work on it.
+He is talking about big dreams for the future, about all the plans and the goals of making money.
+Couple of weeks later you see the same friend, ask him how the new project is doing, and you hear that same old excuse of not having had enough time to work on it.
+There are some harsh truths that your friend needs to know and the method that will empower him to become a great content marketer.

 Starting is not the end, it’s the beginning

-Starting a site is not the end as many people see it, it is just the beginning.
+Starting a site is not the end as many people see it, it is just the beginning of a process.
 You cannot expect just to launch your site, publish the first post and have visitors come to you in any numbers.
 It does not work like that.
 The real work actually starts after you have launched.
-That is when you need to put in the effort and time to get something out of your project.
-Without that your project will surely fail and you will not be giving it much chance of succeeding.
+That is when you need to put in the effort and time.
+Without doing that your project will surely fail.
+This should not discourage you from trying though.

-It is a smart move to manage your expectations better.
+Don’t just give up after couple of weeks if you feel like you have not reached your high expectations, but manage your expectations better.
 We have all heard too many success stories about people starting sites and making products and then selling them and earning tons of money.
-We have all heard about people that started posting content online and ended up with book contracts and best seller books.
-We see people traveling the world and having great lifestyles thanks to their blogging.
+We have all heard about people that started posting content online and ended up with book contracts and lucrative speaking engagements.
+We see people traveling the world and having great lifestyles thanks to their online projects.

 These stories are possible but they only happen to a small percentage of people.
 Keep this in mind in order to have a more realistic expectation of your project.
-This will keep you grounded and will help you motivate you and will help you put in the effort when you need to.
-You will certainly need to put in a lot of effort over a longer period of time before you start seeing any progress.
+This will keep you grounded and will help motivate you to put in the effort that is needed over a longer period of time before you start seeing any progress.

 It is a marathon, not a sprint